 - Amy Graham – Director of Enrollment Management

 - Don Gibbs – Dean of Academics

 - Marvin Aguilar – English Teacher

 - Charlotte McMahon – English Teacher, Form Dean

 - Louisa Jones – Assistant Director of Constituent Engagement

 - Anthony Foronda – Digital Arts Teacher

 The Virginia S. Eaton Multicultural Resource Center was established in December 2015 to enrich the Pomfret community through increased knowledge, awareness, and understanding of diverse cultures and perspectives by addressing issues such as racism, sexism, economic and social inequity, and prejudice.

-Led by Steve Davis, director of diversity and community relations, this multicultural resource center serves, supports, and empowers faculty, staff, students, and other constituents to actualize their full potential.
+This multicultural resource center serves, supports, and empowers faculty, staff, students, and other constituents to actualize their full potential.
 In particular, the center focuses on the professional development of all faculty, and the recruitment, hiring and retention of faculty and administration of color.